Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Agentic AI-Aided Teacher-Student Architecture for Trust Semantics Evaluation

 \subsection{Teacher-Student Agent Architecture}

 Due to their limited computational resources, devices are not suitable for complex trust semantics extraction in dynamic environments.
-To address this, a server equipped with the LAM-enabled teacher agent is proposed to collect global trust-related data, extract trust semantics, and transfer the acquired knowledge to device-side student agents, enabling them to perform lightweight collaborator selection.
-This setup forms a teacher–student agent architecture between the server and the devices, whose specific advantages are outlined below.
+To address this, a server equipped with the LAM-enabled teacher agent is proposed to collect global trust-related data, extract trust semantics, and transfer the acquired knowledge to device-side student agents.
+This arrangement establishes a teacher-student agent architecture in which the server handles heavy computation and knowledge processing, while devices leverage the transferred knowledge to perform lightweight collaborator selection.
+The specific advantages of this architecture are outlined below.

-\textbullet \, \textbf{Unified Trust Evaluation Standard}.
+\textbullet \, \textbf{Unified trust evaluation standard}.
 By possessing global trust-related data, the server-side agent can evaluate all devices using a unified assessment standard, thereby eliminating inconsistencies that may arise from local observation differences or independent evaluation by student agents.

-\textbullet \, \textbf{Reduced Communication and Computation Overhead}.
-By reporting trust-related data solely to the server, devices avoid massive inter-device data exchange and the need for complex local trust evaluations, substantially reducing both communication overhead and computational load.
+\textbullet \, \textbf{Reduced communication and computation overhead}.
+By reporting trust-related data only to the server, devices avoid extensive inter-device data exchanges and complex local evaluations, resulting in a substantial reduction in communication and computational overhead.

-\textbullet \, \textbf{Rapid Collaborator Selection}.
-The teacher agent, leveraging its computational capabilities and the augmented memory module, can rapidly respond to devices' task requests by providing precise task-specific trust semantics.
-The student agents then utilize this knowledge to perform lightweight local decisions, enabling fast collaborator selection.
+\textbullet \, \textbf{Rapid collaborator selection}.
+Leveraging its computational capabilities and augmented memory module, the server-side teacher agent can rapidly respond to student agents' task requests by transferring task-specific trust semantics of potential collaborators.
+Student agents subsequently utilize the received information to select a final collaborator quickly.